Important Tips For Egypt Travelers

 Egyptians keep themselves and their homes very clean.
 Litter is a problem, particularly in the poorer areas where solid waste disposal is lacking.
 The noise level in parts of the Cities is quite high, and Cairo, in particular, is a 24-hour city when most stores and activities going on around the clock non-stop.

 It is common to form of greeting to see men or women holding hands, linking arms, and embracing on the cheek with others of the same sex.
 This is their culture and there are no sexual overtures to it.
-Men and women do not show affection to each other in public.
+People do not show affection to each other in public.
 It is acceptable to hold, or link arms with your partner in public, but that is it.
 To be on the safe side, and so as not to offend, it is best to follow what you see, Kissing and hugging your partner or boy/girlfriend is not appropriate in public.

 Shopping: